neuronsimulator/nrn/docs/guide/faq.rst

 What is the difference between SEClamp and VClamp, and which should I use?
 ----------------------------

-SEClamp is just an ideal voltage source in series with a resistance (Single Electrode Clamp), while VClamp is a model of a two electrode voltage clamp with this equivalent circuit:
+:class:`SEClamp` is just an ideal voltage source in series with a resistance (Single Electrode Clamp), while :class:`VClamp` is a model of a two electrode voltage clamp with this equivalent circuit:

 .. code::